2023 Year-End Financial Planning Moves to Consider

 • IRA contributions are increasing from $6,500 to $7,000 per year.
 Catch-up contributions for those over the age of 50 are still $1,000 per year.

 Commas is a wholly-owned subsidiary of Truepoint Inc., a fee-only Registered Investment Adviser (RIA).
-Registration as an adviser does not connote a specific level of skill or training.
+Registration as an adviser does not connote a specific level of skill or training nor an endorsement by the SEC.
 More detail, including forms ADV Part 2A and Form CRS filed with the SEC, can be found at www.usecommas.com.
 Neither the information, nor any opinion expressed, is to be construed as personalized investment, tax or legal advice.
+The accuracy and completeness of information presented from third-party sources cannot be guaranteed.